top of page

 - Home insurance (Houseowner policy, Householder policy, Landlord insurance, etc.)

-- For those without payslip and/or who are self-employed
+- For those without payslip and/or who are self-employed; however tax returns or proof of income required instead of payslips;

-- Funding limit: Up to RM400,000 (including the amount of principal financing, MRTA/MRTT, LTHO, legal fees and appraisal fees)
+- Funding limit: Up to RM500,000 (including the amount of principal financing, MRTA/MRTT, LTHO, legal fees and appraisal fees);

 - Mandatory deposit equivalent to 3 months of monthly payments.